Ehsan-Japan/Ehsan-Japan/README.md

 PaMeLa Co., Ltd. (2021-Present): Worked on developing deep learning algorithms for EEG-based pain evaluation.<br>

-Kishiwada City Board of Education (2020): Worked as a Persian-Japanese interpreter for secondary schools in Kishiwada City , Osaka perfecture , Japan.<br>
+Kishiwada City Board of Education (2020): Worked as a Persian-Japanese interpreter for secondary schools in Kishiwada City, Osaka perfecture , Japan.<br>